maartenba/myget-documentation/package-managers/nuget.md

 #### Private feed

 We will need the URL for the feed we want to connect to.
 Learn more about [determining the feed URL](#determining-the-feed-url).
+For installation per package, we need the pre-authenticated feed URL.
+As we do not recommend this option because of security reasons we do recommend using the [NuGet CLI](#nuget-cli) to configure your feeds instead.

 #### Public feed